 In these years the tradition includes the girl requests.
-Night before the wedding day the fiancé and his relatives decorated the car or the chariot and with music accompaniment they arrived to the girl’s house with a cock.
+The night before the wedding day the fiancé and his relatives decorated the car or the chariot and with musical accompaniment, they arrived at the girl’s house with a cock.
 The bride and her family, friends gave a hen to the fiance’s family next to the hen but only for the third time as the fiancé did not accept an old chicken nor a baby chicken.
 If the cock desired the hen then it was the sign of the godsend, lucky and plenty of children in the future of the spouses.

 Paranymph was the main character of the wedding who amused the guests in those days, but nowadays this function goes to the master of ceremonies.
-Sometimes they represents the old traditions but todays there are other kind of programmes and habits.
+Sometimes they represents the old traditions but today there are other kind of programs and habits.

 After the ceremony, comes the ”knot of hair making”.
-Somebody from the relatives makes a bun for the girl and until her first child was born they called her kimmer.
+Somebody from the relatives make a bun for the girl and until her first child was born they called her kimmer.

-Nowadays the weddings are totally different, maybe in the villages far from the city centre some of the ceremonies are held with the good old traditions but these are not common.
+Nowadays weddings are totally different, maybe in the villages far from the city center some of the ceremonies are held with good old traditions but these are not common.